 The light we can see with our eyes is composed of many wavelengths, each with its own colour—like those of a rainbow.
 This is called visible light and is produced by objects like our Sun and artificial lighting in our homes.
 However, there are many other kinds of light, such as infrared light, that our eyes cannot see.
 Certain objects, like cold stars and planets, shine most brightly in the infrared.
 Astronomers must study the infrared universe to understand these intriguing objects.

 Why study infrared light?

 While Hubble focuses mainly on light that is visible to the human eye, Webb's four scientific instruments were specifically designed to capture infrared light.
-Webb will be able to peer through cosmic dust to study colder or very distant objects.
+Webb is able to peer through cosmic dust to study colder or very distant objects.

 Have you ever noticed the sound of an ambulance changing as it drives past you?
 It is higher pitched as it moves towards you, and lower pitched as it drives away.
 This effect is known at the Doppler shift: sound waves produced by an object moving towards you are compressed, while they are stretched as the waves move away from you.
 This same concept applies to light!

 Because all galaxies are moving away from us due to the expansion of the universe, the light they produce is being stretched into longer wavelengths.
 This phenomenon is called cosmological redshift – "red" because stretched light appears redder!

 - What Webb will observe

 - Canadian science observation programs for the Webb Telescope